datagod/ArcadeRetroClockHD/README.md

 **Orbits (future)**<br>
 I decided to get into properly calculating momentum, gravity, inertia, etc.  It is a fairly straighforward concept and I have built solar system simulators before.
 I just ran out of steam.
 Once I get back into it, this will be amazing.
 I have so many ideas but the first one will likely be some sort of pinball game.

+** Legacy Code **
+This evolved out of a simple pacman clone while I was brand new to Python.
+The PacDot code is a mish mash of concepts and is a bit of a mess.
+The most recent game added is Outbreak which I believe has much better game architecutre.

+There are global variables and parameters sprinkled around that I am still cleaning up.
+This is a huge project that I worked on for fun.
+I will continue to tidy up the code and isolate the games into their own includable files.

+ArcadeFunctions.py is supposed to only have code that is common to all the games, such as the pre-defined sprites, scrolling animations, etc.  It can be used in other projects as well on its own.
+I use it in my GPSProbe project.